 Answer: The size of your paintbrush will depend on the baseboard size.
 But approximately a 2 or 2.5-inch angled brush is good enough for painting the entire surface easily.

 Painting your baseboard heater can change your house decoration game.
 Also, the rusty and discounted baseboard heaters might kill your impression of the guests.
-This article has mentioned all the easy steps and tips on how to paint a baseboard heater.
+This article has mentioned all the easy steps and tips on painting a baseboard heater.
 Just follow the lead and get an excellent result here.